-5. Install the lower intake manifold onto the engine block.

-- 6. If reusing the fasteners, apply PTFE Sealant or equivalent to the threads of the lower intake manifold bolts. - 7.
+- 5. Install the lower intake manifold onto the engine block. - Notice: Refer to Fastener Notice in Cautions and Notices. - 6.
+If reusing the fasteners, apply PTFE Sealant or equivalent to the threads of the lower intake manifold bolts. - 7.
 Install the lower intake manifold bolts.